 Big Sur Camping: The Best Places to Camp in Big Sur

-We have been camping in Big Sur twice and both trips were over the Thanksgiving holiday.
+We have been camping in Big Sur a handful of times and it’s one of our all-time favorite places to camp.
+We usually visit in either spring or fall as we like to avoid the summer crowds.
 Visiting during this time of year can mean gorgeous sunsets, uncrowded hikes, mild weather during the day and slightly lower temperatures at night.

 During our first Big Sur camping trip, we encountered some rainy conditions, but all in all, it wasn’t too cold to camp.
 This year we were graced with temperatures in the high sixties, without a cloud in the sky.

 The following is a list of the best places to camp in Big Sur.